alanarazi7/TabSTAR/README.md

 ## Production Mode

-Use this section when you want to fit a pretrained TabSTAR model to your own dataset.
+Use this mode if you want to fit a pretrained TabSTAR model to your own dataset.
+Note that currently we still don't support reloading that model for later use, but this is coming soon! 🔜

 ### Installation